kelsey/vimulacrum/README.md

 ## How to install

 ### linux requirements
- - vim: to access the full features, we recommend vim version 7.3
+ - vim: to access the full set features, we recommend vim version 7.3
  - git
  - curl
  - ack